kgr7/nvim/README.md

 Ripgrep `rg` must also be installed and added to path.

+`cc` is required on linux to compile telescope-fzf-native

 ## Future
 todo:
 - Nerd font (better icons for telescope etc.)